programmerraja/MyBlog/content/notes/2024/Software Architecture and Decision-Making.md

 7. Designing for Throughput with the Maximal Useful  Utilization (MUU) Model
 8. Adding Latency Limits

+---
-#### Optimization Techniques
+## Optimization Techniques

-To optimize, we need to decide where the bottlenecks are.
-Bottlenecks usually come in one of three forms:
+To effectively optimize, it's crucial to identify where the bottlenecks occur.
+Bottlenecks typically manifest in one of three forms:

-- One of the resources (e.g., CPU, I/O, or memory) is the bottleneck.
+1. **Resource Bottleneck**: One of the resources (e.g., CPU, I/O, or memory) is the limiting factor.
-- Thread models are causing critical resources to be idle.
+2. **Thread Model Bottleneck**: Thread models are causing critical resources to be idle.
-- Resources are wasted on nonessential tasks (e.g., context switches, GC).
+3. **Resource Waste**: Resources are being wasted on nonessential tasks (e.g., context switches, garbage collection).

-##### CPU Optimization Techniques
+### CPU Optimization Techniques

-- Optimize Individual Tasks
-- Optimize Memory
-- Maximize CPU Utilization
+- **Optimize Individual Tasks**: Improve the efficiency of specific tasks that use CPU resources.
+- **Optimize Memory**: Ensure that memory usage is efficient to reduce the CPU's burden.
+- **Maximize CPU Utilization**: Ensure that the CPU is used to its fullest potential without unnecessary idling.

-##### I/O Optimization Techniques
+### I/O Optimization Techniques

-- Avoid I/O (use a cache)
-- Buffering
+- **Avoid I/O**: Use caching to minimize direct I/O operations.
+- **Buffering**: Implement buffering to handle I/O operations more efficiently.
-- Send Early, Receive Late, Don’t Ask but Tell
+- **Send Early, Receive Late, Don’t Ask but Tell**: Design systems to send data early and receive it late, and use push-based communication rather than pull-based.
-- Prefetching
-- Append-Only Processing (Kafka)
+- **Prefetching**: Load data before it’s needed to reduce wait times.
+- **Append-Only Processing**: Use append-only structures (e.g., Kafka) to improve I/O performance.

-#### Memory Optimization Techniques
+### Memory Optimization Techniques

-- Too Many Cache Misses
+- **Reduce Cache Misses**: Minimize the number of cache misses to improve memory access efficiency.

-#### Latency Optimization Techniques
+### Latency Optimization Techniques

-- Do Work in Parallel
+- **Do Work in Parallel**: Utilize parallel processing to reduce overall latency.
-- Reduce I/O
+- **Reduce I/O**: Minimize I/O operations to lower latency.

 #### CPU Utilization is Wrong